MicrosoftDocs/enterprise-graph-docs-pr/enterprise-graph/coversational-ai-overview.md

 | Annotation Type        | Description
 | ------------- |-------------
-| Condition     | A condition which can be applied to an entity.
+| Condition     | A condition that can be applied to an entity.
 For example, ‘young’ can be set to mean employees less than the age of 30.
 | Entity      | An entity describes a concept.
 For example, employees, cities, and interests are all different entities.
 | Entity Attribute | A property of an entity.
 For example, the ‘first name’ of an ‘employee’ is an entity attribute of the entity ‘employee’.
 | Instance | An example from the data of an entity.
 For example, ‘London’ is an Instance of the Entity ‘City’